BeetlePy/AlgoBT-py/README.md

         self.addIndicator(spy_df, equity_object=self.spy, name="sma20", col_name="sma20)
 ```
 ## Accesing indicators and OHLCV
-In order to acces any indicators, you must use the onRow() method with the @onrow decorator.
-In addition to self, you must pass a parameter.
-It will become the refrence for the data accessor.
-It is reccomended to use d as the parameter.
+Create one or more methods with the @onrow(timeframe) decorator to be called on all rows with the corresponding timeframe.
+Param timeframe corresponds with the one initialized from the equtiy, and it is not curremtly enforced for the dataframes in the equity instances to have the right timeframe.

+To access an indicator, first pass the alias for the data fetcher into your method.
+We will use and reccomend d.
 ```
-@onrow
+@onrow(timeframe="1m")
-def onRow(self, d):
+def onRowMin(self, d):
     close = d.spy.close[0]
     sma20 = d.spy.sma20[0]
 ```